kaiw3/Thesis_Viral_Adsorption/README.md

-# Thesis_Viral_Adsorption
+# Thesis Appendices
-All data and code used to generate the results for my thesis looking at virus - sediment interactions.
+This repository includes all data and code used to generate the results of this thesis.